ProAccess/sectionator/README.md

 markdown:

 - html — For web
-- docx — For MS Word documents: limited to *numbering* only because .docx uses its own, internal numbering scheme.
+- docx — Regarding MS Word documents: limited to *numbering* only because .docx uses its own, internal numbering scheme.
 - pdf — For convenient document exchange.
 If you intend to create pdf or latex documents, you will need to have *LaTex* installed.
 Click [here](https://www.latex-project.org/get/) for more information.